Timeline of SOE French Section: July 1943

 A wireless message ostensibly from Gilbert Norman in Paris confirmed that Suttill had been arrested.
-However, the message did not contain a security check inserted into all messages by operators to confirm their identity and that they were not broadcasting under duress.
+However, the message did not contain a secret security check inserted into all messages by operators to confirm their identity and to indicate they were not broadcasting under duress.
 Rather than question the provenance of the message, SOE commander Buckmaster replied, "You have forgotten your security check.
 Be more careful."
 The message had in fact been sent to SOE by the Germans.

 Buckmaster's mistake permitted the Germans to play "funkspiel" (radio games) with Norman's wireless, receiving messages from SOE and sending false messages to SOE, a game they would play for the next few months with great success.